dzackgarza/Notes/Talks/Homotopy and the Hopf Fibration.md

 		- Nonlinear fitting: instead of fitting to a line or projecting to nearby planes, fit to an arbitrary smooth shape
 		- Dimensionality reduction: replace PCA, Linear Discriminant Analysis, etc with projections onto a low dimensional manifold
 		- Currently making it's way into machine learning, see [scikit-learn](http://scikit-learn.org/stable/modules/manifold.html)
+		- 3D printing: every object needs to be a manifold!

 ## The Hopf Fibration
 - Explanation of fibrations